 Believe it or not, business networking can be done in any industry of business, including the security guard industry.
 Networking can provide a great opportunity to meet people in connected industries, tell people about your business, and find innovative ways to help each other out in the business world.

-Here is a list of referral sources you should be cultivating and pursuing as an owner or business development manager.
+Here is a list of referral sources you should be using and pursuing as a security company owner or business development manager.

 The person that hires landscapers to take care of their commercial property is probably going to be the same person that would hire a security team.
 When you start networking, be sure to look for commercial landscaping companies, not residential (it's a totally different ballgame).

 Networking with a landscaper can be a great opportunity for a back-and-forth relationship.
 Bring value to the conversation by talking about the liabilities you've seen on similar properties that could affect the landscaping company.

 Although painters may be hired less-frequently for the same property, the painters are going to be working with the same customers that a security team would be working with.

 A painter may also be familiar with the property and why it needs a security team, so networking in this area could gain new business and even more referral sources.
 After all, it's the painter that comes on site to repair all the graffiti issues.